KeyMod: History

 VLTOR Weapon Systems had previously pursued a design which was the basis for the KeyMod system.
-While developing the first prototype systems Eric Kincel of VLTOR Weapon systems was approached by John Noveske of Noveske Rifleworks with a design for a universal accessory attachment system.
+While developing the first prototype systems, Eric Kincel of VLTOR Weapon systems was approached by John Noveske of Noveske Rifleworks with a design for a universal accessory attachment system.
 After a short collaboration, during which Todd Krawczyk of Noveske Rifleworks suggested an improvement to the accessory lock/anti-rotation nut, John Noveske decided to adopt what became the KeyMod system for the NSR series of hand guards and accessories.
 Kincel's design was developed simultaneously, but without knowledge of the independently developed keyhole slot system by Accuracy International, until after KeyMod's release.

 The specifications for the KeyMod system were first published in July 2012.
 The current revision was released in October 2012.

+In 2017, a summary report of testing conducted by Naval Surface Warfare Center Crane Division for United States Special Operations Command (USSOCOM) indicated that, while comparable in endurance and rough handling testing, the M-LOK system greatly outperformed KeyMod in repeatability, drop testing and failure load testing.